Arcaratus/BloodArsenal/README.md

 1. Clone directly from this repository to your desktop.
 2. Navigate to the directory you cloned to.
 Open a command window there and run `gradlew build`
-3. Once it completes, your new build will be found at `../build/libs/BloodMagic-*.jar`.
-You can ignore the `deobf`, `sources`, and `javadoc` jars.
+3. Once it completes, your new build will be found at `../build/libs/BloodArsenal-*.jar`.
+You can ignore the `deobf`, `sources`, jars.

 ##License

 ![CCA4.0](https://licensebuttons.net/l/by/4.0/88x31.png)

-Blood Magic: AlchemicalWizardry by WayofTime is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Blood Arsenal by Arcaratus is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ##Installation Instructions